easy-koa/easy-koa/README.md

 #### Middlewares

 Kapp.js is based on koa, so it supports all koa middleware.
 But we want you to use async function whenever possible.
-Because this is also koa hope.
+This is also koa's hope.

 ## Docs